Programme overview

 - Cultural diversity capability.
 Engage collaboratively with diverse teams and cultures in Aotearoa New Zealand and global cultural contexts.

-- Critical engagement with ethically and socially responsible art, design and digital media practices.
+- Critical engagement with ethically and socially responsible art and design practices.

 Create your future in art and design

 In Aotearoa New Zealand, design is the largest sub-sector in the creative industries, employing almost half of all creative professionals in the Auckland region.
-Digital media is the fastest growing sub-sector – in the past 10 years, it has grown four times faster than the total Auckland economy.
+It has grown four times faster than the total Auckland economy.
 Aotearoa New Zealand is experiencing a growth period in art sales, and work produced by emerging practitioners is highly desirable.
 There is a dynamic range of cultural and commercial practice within the arts sector.

 The skills that you’ll learn in this programme will not only provide a solid foundation but also help you excel in the world of art and design.
 As of 2021, it’s estimated that employment for designers in Aotearoa New Zealand will increase over the next five years, keeping career prospects for graduates high.
 In this degree, designers and artists are taught to be dexterous and adaptive to meet the needs of the dynamic industry.